mrTooT/klm-assignment/README.md

 This is my KLM assignment, I had a lot of fun creating this repository.

-It was my first time using GraphQL so I learned a lot
+It was my first time using GraphQL so I learned a lot.

 My assumption is that KLM uses a (self maintained) design library.
 Therefor I included the CSS Library Bulma to mimic that.